Fly on the cheap to Malaysia, Australia and beyond

 However, securing a reasonably priced ticket remains a strong consideration as well.

-To give a clearer idea of whether that is a reasonable conclusion, here is a look at Wego's data: more specifically, at the average prices of one-way flight tickets from Singapore to the VTL destinations in the pre-pandemic month of February 2019 versus prices this month (see Airfare Changes table).
+To give a clearer idea of whether that is a reasonable conclusion, here is a look at Wego's data: more specifically, at the average prices of one-way flight tickets from Singapore to the VTL destinations in the pre-pandemic month of February 2019 versus prices in February 2022.

 Do note that Wego has not included other countries on the VTL list as the lack of comprehensive data on some destinations did not allow it to pinpoint an average amount.